HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 By comparing a resource's cacheability to its age, we can determine if the TTL is appropriate or too low.

-For example, the resource served below on 18 Oct 2020 was last modified on 30 Aug 2020, which means that it was well over a month old at the time of delivery - this indicates that it is an object which does not change frequently.
+For example, the resource served below on 18 Oct 2020 was last modified on 30 Aug 2020, which means that it was well over a month old at the time of delivery—this indicates that it is an object which does not change frequently.
 However, the `Cache-Control` header says that the browser can cache it for only 86,400 seconds (one day).
-This is a case where a longer TTL might be appropriate, to avoid the browser needing to re-request it (even conditionally) - especially if the website is one that a user might visit multiple times over the course of several days.
+This is a case where a longer TTL might be appropriate, to avoid the browser needing to re-request it (even conditionally)—especially if the website is one that a user might visit multiple times over the course of several days.

 <pre><code>> HTTP/1.1 200
 > Date: Sun, 18 Oct 2020 19:36:57 GMT